nikkomiu/blog/content/guides/golang-graphql-ent/09-misc-testing.md

 ```

 We have fixed the issue by putting our "global" variable into our `context.Context`.
 Now we still maintain the singleton
-of our app config but we get testability at the same time.
+of our app config, but we get testability at the same time.
 Just go back and update the `GetApp()` calls to pass our app
 context for the `cmd/api.go`:

 ```go {file="cmd/api.go",add_lines="1 8",rem_lines="2 9"}